navidahmed-github/navidahmed-github/README.md

 Listed below are the repositories of some of my most recent projects which showcase my evergrowing ability as a freelance full stack developer.
-React Native Project Coming Soon!
+React Native Project Coming Soon! <br />
-Available for freelance projects!
+Available for freelance projects! <br />
 Business Enquires: https://www.linkedin.com/in/navidnorahmed

 <ul>